 There are many fixes to solve your problem.
-But the actual problem is unknown, so you can try these methods to fix the issue.
-Before understanding the cause of the problem, let’s understand how chrome downloads work, which might help you find the cause of that error.
+But the problem could be Your computer may think your Option or Alt key is being pressed.
+If you are using an external keyboard, turn it off.
+If you use an internal keyboard, try pressing and releasing the keys.
+Other problems are still unknown, so you can try these methods to fix the issue.
 Also, click here to fix Google Chrome if it Stopped Working.

 How Do Chrome Downloads Work?

-Assume you’re browsing a website and come across a large video file called abc.mp4.
+Imagine browsing a website and coming across a large video file called abc.mp4.
 You clicked on the Downloads button for abc.mp4 then Chrome began downloading it.

 Chrome continues to add chunks to abc.mp4.crdownload.
 During this process, the size of the crdownload files grows until all complete files have been downloaded to crdownload.
 Finally, abc.mp4.crdownloaded is converted to abc.mp4.
 You will no longer be able to see abc.mp4.crdownload